SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 Individual task items are based on content types.
-Importantly, there are some changes to content types in SharePoint 2013.
-In SharePoint 2007 and SharePoint 2010, workflow tasks were created with the **Task** content type (ID = 0x0108).
+Importantly, there are some changes to content types in SharePoint Server 2013.
+In SharePoint Server 2007 and SharePoint Server 2010, workflow tasks were created with the **Task** content type (ID = 0x0108).
 This is the same content type that is used to manually create non-workflow tasks in the task lists.
-SharePoint 2013 changes this by introducing a new content type, **Workflow Task (SharePoint 2013)** (ID = 0x0108003365C4474CAE8C42BCE396314E88E51F), which inherits from the Task content type and which indicates that the tasks are to be used only for workflow.
+SharePoint Server 2013 changes this by introducing a new content type, **Workflow Task (SharePoint 2013)** (ID = 0x0108003365C4474CAE8C42BCE396314E88E51F), which inherits from the Task content type and which indicates that the tasks are to be used only for workflow.